tkarkuvelraja/slideshow_region_apex_plugin/README.md

 # Oracle APEX Plug-In: Slideshow

 A slideshow is used to cycle through elements.
-A plugin to display images (Display an automatic slideshow and manual slideshow) as a responsive slideshow.
+A plugin to display images as a responsive slideshow (Display an automatic slideshow and manual slideshow).
 Credits to **W3schools**.

 Demo Application: https://apex.oracle.com/pls/apex/f?p=133110:9999::BRANCH_TO_PAGE_ACCEPT::9999:P9999_APP_PAGE_REDIRECT:6